 Cookie Policy

-Last Updated: October 16, 2025
+Last Updated: November 6, 2025

 If you do not accept the use of these cookies, please disable them using the instructions in this cookie policy or by changing your browser settings so that cookies from this Site cannot be placed on your computer or mobile device.
 Important: disabling cookies on this Site may impair certain Site features.

-What is Cookie?
+What is a cookie?

 Cookies are computer files containing small amounts of information which are downloaded to your computer or mobile device when you visit a website.
 Cookies can then be sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie.
 Cookies are widely used in order to make websites work, or to work more efficiently, as well as to provide information to the owners of the website.